ryantibs/convexopt-book1/README.md

 # convexopt-book1

-Convex analysis and optimization for statistics and machine learning.
+Convex optimization for statistics and machine learning.

 I decided to separate out this effort into two books: book 1 for analysis, and book 2 for algorithms.

 This repo is for book 1.
 Currently I'm done with Parts 2 and 3.

 Plan:
 - Write Part 4 (duality and optimality)